Olivier Mosset: Life and work

-Mosset has spent considerable time in New York and Paris.
+Olivier Mosset has spent considerable time in New York and Paris.
 In Paris in the 1960s he was a member of the BMPT (art group), along with Daniel Buren, Michel Parmentier, and Niele Toroni, their initials reflected in their collective acronym.
 The group questioned notions of authorship and originality, implying that they often did each other's works, and that the art object was more important than its authorship.
 They sought to democratize art through their radical procedures and by repeating a specific compositional device across multiple grounds: Mosset focused on the circle, which he painted in some two hundred iterations between 1966 and 1974.
 As a young artist, Mosset was an assistant to both Jean Tinguely and Daniel Spoerri.
 In the Fall 1968 edition of "The Paris Review" appeared "Reproductions of five paintings by Olivier Mosset."
 The five halftone photogravures of paintings of concentric circles centered on square grounds, reproduced the same size, looked identical.